jvrana/Kermit/README.md

 It rhymes with permit.
 It's fun to call `Kermit.Permit`

 <h3> Why Python permissions? </h3>
 I know, its not pythonic.
-It may send shivers down some spins.
+It may send shivers down some spines.
 I was recently working on a project with a few a classes in which I did not want to allow certain methods to be accessible at certain times.
 Dealing with alot of mixins was getting sloppy.
 The concept of permissions cleaned up the code.

 <h3> Features </h3>